ppy/osu-wiki/wiki/BBCode/en.md

 The `[profile]` tag is used to link to a user's osu! profile page by using their username or user ID.
 Usage of the `[profile]` tag differs from the use of `[url]` tag in that the `[profile]` tag displays a user card when hovering over the link that is created by the tag.

-*Note: User IDs are the string of numbers that directly follow the `/users/` in the URL of an osu! profile page.*
+*Note: The user ID is a string of numbers that directly follow the `/users/` in the URL of an osu! profile page.*

 If specified through their user ID, the text between the open and closed tags will not be parsed and will instead display as the user's current username.
 However, if the profile page is specified only through a username, and said user changes their username, the link will cease to function.